steforster/bms1-binary-message-stream-format/README.md

 	Tag ID	Description
 	------	-----------

-	240		BlockStart, either no block type available or block type is defined by an attribute
+	240		Null Block without block type id.
+Block type may be defined by an attribute.
+No data and no BlockEnd is appended.
+	241		Null Block with 2 bytes block type id, range [1...65'535].
+No data and no BlockEnd is appended.

+	242		BlockStart without block type id.
+Block type may be defined by an attribute.
-	242		BlockStart with 2 bytes block type id, range [1...65'535]
+	243		BlockStart with 2 bytes block type id, range [1...65'535].

+	244		BlockEnd, no checksum
+	245		BlockEnd, with 2 byte checksum (tbd)

+	246		yet undefined, invalid tag
+	247		yet undefined, invalid tag
+	248		yet undefined, invalid tag
+	249		yet undefined, invalid tag

-	244		BMS1 MessageStart, BMS specification version 1.0.
+	250		BMS1 MessageStart, BMS specification version 1.0.
             MessageStart is followed by 4 bytes containing the decimal data [01, 66, 77, 83].
             This magic number allows a receiver to synchronize to a running data stream.

-	250		BlockEnd,   no checksum
-	251		BlockEnd,   with 2 byte checksum (tbd)
+	251     BMS1 MessageStart, short form without synchronization data.
+	252     BMS2 (next version) MessageStart, short form without synchronization data.

-	252		MessageEnd, no checksum
+	253		MessageEnd, no checksum
-	253		MessageEnd, before the next message start, additional attributes or values are sent (for future extension).
+	254		MessageEnd.
+Before the next message start, additional attributes or values are sent (for future extension).

-	254		not allowed, invalid tag
 	255		not allowed, invalid tag

-Note: The length specifier does not apply to the 25x tag-bytes.
+Note: The length specifier does not apply to the 24x and 25x tag-bytes.